st-tu-dresden/inloop/CONTRIBUTING.md

 conventions](#coding-conventions).

-## Automated testing

-The commands `make test` and `make coverage` run the complete test suite (the latter one additionally reports code coverage).
-You can pass an optional `SUITE=` argument to `make` to narrow down the Python packages or modules which should be searched for tests:

-    # runs all tests (15 sec)
-    make coverage

-    # runs unit tests (3 sec)
-    make coverage SUITE=tests.unit

 ## Rules for contributing code

 In general, do one thing at a time and don't bite off more than you can chew.
 Long living